 With a focus on essentials and early direct deposit, Chime continues to be a leading partner for modern, online banking needs.
 The service's convenience, accessibility, and security deliver a seamless banking experience for its users.
 Its highly rated app is a simple and fast way to manage finances, with over 1,000,000 five-star reviews on Google Play and the Apple App Store.

 With Chime, you can get paid up to two days early with direct deposit,⁶ providing faster access to your funds.
-The convenient SpotMe® feature allows eligible members to overdraft up to $200 without any fees.⁷ Additionally, Chime has no hidden fees or charges, making it an ideal banking option for many.
+The convenient SpotMe® feature allows eligible members to overdraft up to $200.⁷ Additionally, Chime has no monthly/annual maintenance fees, no transfer fees, no minimum balance fees, and no foreign transaction fees, making it an affordable banking option for many.

 Key Features